Now I lay myself down to sleep

 What would possess troubadour Oscar Butler to rhapsodize in his inimitable melodious timbre about a charming rural retreat in Corrales, New Mexico which serves some of the very best food in the metropolitan Duke City area?
 A native New Yorker now living in Albuquerque, Butler sums it up in four words, “Great food, great atmosphere!”

 There’s a lot to love about the Indigo Crow and it starts with ambiance (atmosphere, if you prefer).
 During a moonlit autumn or spring night, savvy diners will dine on the restaurant’s patio where very little light pollution interferes with the twinkling of celestial bodies punctuating the ebony night skies.
-When spring is in the air and trees are starting to bloom, the melodic songs of birds provide nature’s best entertainment.
+When spring is in the air and trees are starting to bloom, the melodic songs of birds provide nature’s most melodic entertainment (with apologies to Oscar Butler).
 When the weather turns cold, a raised fire pit is set up on the patio and though plumes of smoke ascending toward the skies obscure the stars, the fragrant bouquet of piñon more than makes up for it.

 Ambiance isn’t lost on the inside of the restaurant, especially on cold winter nights when the restaurant is dimly lit and the crackling firewood on the Kiva hearth provides a gavotte of light and shadows.
 It’s especially memorable if you have the occasion to be seated across the restaurant from Marla Tellez, KOB’s pulchritudinous former morning anchor whose smiling countenance and beauty are accentuated by the undulating lights of the fireplace.
 A January, 2010 visit to the Indigo Crow was made more memorable because I was fortunate enough to have been seated with just that perfect vantage point.